 You can now incorporate your business in Hong Kong within 1 day with BBCIncorp and easily set up your Neat account with a welcome gift of 500 HKD credited to your account.
 Learn more >>

 However, Neat, like conventional banks, still applies certain requirements of acceptable nationalities and residing countries of applicants to open an account.
 Particularly, if you are living in or your directors/shareholders have residential addresses outside the list of serving countries here, you would be rejected to open a Neat account.

 The possibility of rejection can also be seen due to the business industry that your company is engaging in.
-Make sure your business is not involved in restricted industries from Neat like charities, finance, stock, and securities-related companies, gambling, and many others.
+On that note, make sure your business is not involved in restricted industries from Neat like charities, finance, stock, and securities-related companies, gambling, and many others.
 Furthermore, the type of business may also impact the transfer limit of Hong Kong applicants.

 Similar to most fintech platforms for opening an account, Neat accounts are not applicable to the Hong Kong Deposit Protection Scheme.
 Despite this fact, Neat is actually an ideal pathfinder for entrepreneurs who have failed for account application with Hong Kong traditional banks.

-Understanding possible challenges of opening a traditional bank account in Hong Kong, some startups and SMEs have decided to accompany their Hong Kong company incorporation with a Neat account from the beginning for the utmost convenience.
+There are plenty of possible challenges of opening a traditional bank account in Hong Kong.
+Then, some startups and SMEs have decided to accompany their Hong Kong company incorporation with a Neat account from the beginning for the utmost convenience.
 If you feel interested in this combination, you can find out more with us: Hong Kong company formation with free support for Neat Account

 Wise gains the spotlight thanks to its international base and the real exchange rate.
 Below are several highlights about this bank-like fintech platform:

 - An international payment on big routes for both business and individual uses, especially the UK and Europe